 There is more to ranking high in search engines than just writing more words.

 I will be discussing that more in the future, but for now, I want you to take into consideration if you’re going to rank higher in search results, your posts will have to be better than your competition.

 So what are blog basics?

-Your blog will be your marketing machine that will drive a ton of traffic to your art gallery where people will be able to purchase your art.
+Your blog will be your marketing machine that will drive a ton of traffic to your art gallery, where people will purchase your art.
 More traffic equals a better chance of you landing a sale.

-Take into consideration that if you want to reap the benefits of generating a significant amount of traffic to your site, you will need to outperform your competition, that includes the quality of your content and how often that you post.
+Considering that if you want to reap the benefits of generating a significant amount of traffic to your site, you will need to outperform your competition, which includes the quality of your content and how often you post.

 Now you know what the blog basics are.
 Get started today and start growing your art business so you can start selling your art to a larger audience.